 While the options for medications that can do everything metronidazole can may be limited, you might be able to find some natural options that can help in the treatment of specific causes.
 This can really depend on what the cause is, as not all of them will be cured easily without medication.

 One thing you can do to look into the possibility of a more natural treatment would be to visit a holistic vet, who can look over your animal as a whole.
 They will be able to provide a clearer idea of what will be best for your pet, and what natural supplements may be able to at least help, if not cure the problem.

 CBD For Dogs

 An option that is growing in popularity among those who want to keep prescriptions to a minimum is CBD.
-If you haven't already heard of this great product, it's one that has proven to be very useful among humans, assisting with pain, mood disorders, seizures and even the symptoms of cancer.

 Furthermore, it's an option that is natural, safe and works very well as a supplement even for dogs who are perfectly healthy.
 There are many benefits that are being discovered as scientists look deeper into everything that CBD can provide your pet.

 Among the other benefits it can provide, CBD is also able to assist in fighting the inflammation in the body, which means that pain can be lessened.
 This is highly useful whether your dog is fighting a stomach bug or simply dealing with the aches and pains that can come with old age.